velomeister/insecurebank/README.md

 # IN Secure Bank

 This is a simple application made with academic purposes.
-It's (most likely) very insecure, very basic and very, very ugly.
+It's very insecure, very basic and very, very ugly.

 ## Roles